AltahhanAi/Data_Science/docs/content/unit4/04_02i_preventing_overfitting.md

         Return the final solution $W$

-See the following presentation for a summary of what we covered in this unit.
+See the following slides for a summary of what we covered in this unit.

-  <a href="https://leeds365-my.sharepoint.com/personal/scsaalt_leeds_ac_uk/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fscsaalt%5Fleeds%5Fac%5Fuk%2FDocuments%2FDownloads%2FResources%20for%20ODL%20MSc%2FData%20Science%20Contents%2Funit3%2Fcode%2Fcost%5Ffunction%5Fplot%2Eipynb&parent=%2Fpersonal%2Fscsaalt%5Fleeds%5Fac%5Fuk%2FDocuments%2FDownloads%2FResources%20for%20ODL%20MSc%2FData%20Science%20Contents%2Funit3%2Fcode&originalPath=aHR0cHM6Ly9sZWVkczM2NS1teS5zaGFyZXBvaW50LmNvbS86dTovZy9wZXJzb25hbC9zY3NhYWx0X2xlZWRzX2FjX3VrL0ViLThfZE9hZ045RmdqQjhHYVRBOVlFQk9JSy1rNzNlazE0enZZZHlLQWNyeFE%5FcnRpbWU9c0QwOXhpY0QyVWc" target="_blank" class="md-button">Linear models for regression and classification .ppt</a>
+  <a href="https://minerva.leeds.ac.uk/bbcswebdav/xid-18870118_4" target="_blank" class="md-button">Linear models for regression and classification .ppt</a>

 ##Multi-layer multi-output linear regression models